Feature: #109080 - Unified RateLimiterFactory with admin overrides

 extends Symfony's

-Previously, the backend and frontend password recovery features, as well as the Extbase rate limiting, each created Symfony rate limiter factories directly, bypassing TYPO3's factory.
+Previously, backend and frontend password recovery features and Extbase rate limiting each created Symfony rate limiter factories, bypassing TYPO3's factory.
 All consumers now use the central TYPO3 factory, which enables a unified admin override mechanism.

 Extension developers should type-hint against